gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Parameters:

 * SCTP Association Handle:
    : The handle to what may become an SCTP Association or a server port accepting association establishment.

 * List of Identifiers:
    : A prioritized list of DTLS Key Management identifiers that are supported, from the most preferred to the least preferred.

 Reply: Success or Error

 Parameters: None

-## Get Offered DTLS Key Management Methods
+## Get Offered and Selected DTLS Key Management Methods

-After an SCTP association has been established the key management function will need to get the list of DTLS key management IDs that was present in DTLS Key Management parameter in the INIT and INIT ACK chunks.
+After an SCTP association has been established the key management method will need to get the list of DTLS key management identifiers that was present in DTLS Key Management parameter in the INIT and INIT ACK chunks.
 This list will be used by the selected DTLS key management method to derive security keys and prevent downgrade attacks.

 Request: Get DTLS Key Management Methods